-- 2. TERMS AND CONDITIONS: Veolia uses a set of standard terms and conditions to trade with suppliers.
+- 1. SUPPLIER ASSESSMENT: The Supply Chain function carries out thorough due diligence on suppliers before they start to trade with Veolia.
+The assessment process reviews the supplier's health and safety, environment and compliance before they are granted permission to trade with Veolia.
+At the same time, all vendors wishing to work with Veolia are required to comply with the obligations contained in the Modern Slavery Act 2015.
+Suppliers are required to answer a series of questions specifically about their corporate responsibility credentials and, where required, will be subject to further review if there are areas which need addressing.
+Any suppliers who do not meet the requirement of the Modern Slavery Act or Veolia Modern Slavery policy cannot become our supplier. - 2.
+TERMS AND CONDITIONS: Veolia uses several sets of standard terms and conditions to trade with suppliers.
 The conditions have a statement which obliges the supplier to comply with the Modern Slavery Act and to submit evidence about how they take steps to mitigate this issue if Veolia requires it.
 This allows Veolia to work on improving and remedying the supplier's behaviour as well as retaining the ultimate sanction of termination in extreme cases. - 3.
 TEMPORARY LABOUR and AGENCY WORKERS: Veolia uses one provider as a single point of contact to manage the vast majority of its agency and temporary worker requirements.
 The contract requires the provider to ensure compliance by itself and its suppliers with the requirements of the Modern Slavery Act.
-For further details see below.
+The provider's supplier agreement also incorporates detailed requirements that its suppliers have to meet in order to be compliant to the Modern Slavery Act.